Lomzem/CSUChicoNotes/RELS-110/rels-final/rels-final.typ

 - Sangha can't spend as much time on things like growing their own food so they could prioritize meditation
 - Depend on laypeople to have more time for meditation */
-The _Vinaya_ essentially forces the members of the _sangha_ to depend on laypeople for the essential things they need to survive.
+The lifestyle described in the _Vinaya_ forces the members of the _sangha_ to depend on laypeople for the essential things they need to survive.
 While the _sangha_ discourages monks from obtaining food themselves, it does allot time every day for monks to beg for food from the laypeople.
 While this may initially seem parasitical, the laypeople openly welcome this interaction with the _sangha_.
 Providing for monks benefits laypeople spiritually, and it allows them to obtain spiritual guidance from the _sangha_ @mindful-way.

 /*
 Paragraph 4: Meditation